Enabling Stroke-Level Structural Analysis of Hieroglyphic Scripts without Language-Specific Priors: Method

 \subsection{Stroke Representation}

-As illustrated in Figure~\ref{fig:method}(a), our method maps a binarized character image, with black strokes treated as the foreground against a white background, to an geometric representation in a normalized coordinate space.
-A character is modeled as a collection of line segments, each specified by the coordinates of its two endpoints.
+As illustrated in Figure~\ref{fig:method}(a), our method maps a binarized character image, with black strokes as the foreground against a white background, to an geometric representation in a normalized coordinate space.
+A character is modeled as a set of line segments, each specified by coordinates of its two endpoints.
 Formally, the stroke structure is represented as where $n$ denotes the number of strokes.

 This coordinate-based representation allows the model to learn stroke structures directly from bitmap images, without relying on language-specific or rule-based stroke definitions.
 In particular, curved or complex stroke shapes are not explicitly parameterized; instead, the model learns to approximate such structures through flexible decompositions into multiple line segments that best explain the observed visual evidence.